Malak Hifni Nasif: Personal life

-Malak was born in Cairo in 1886 to a middle-class family.
-Her mother was Saniyyah Abd al-Karim Jalal, Her father was Hifni Bey Nasif, a lawyer who was a member of Muhammad Abduh's party.
-One time student of Al-Afghani, she was author of several textbooks used in Egyptian schools and was one of the five signatories to the 1342 Cairo text.
-Malak's father encouraged her to learn and be educated.
+Malak was born in Cairo in 1886 to a middle-class family; her mother was Saniyyah Abd al-Karim Jalal, and her father was Hifni Bey Nasif, a lawyer who was a follower of Muhammad Abduh.
+At one time a student of Al-Afghani, Nasif was the author of several textbooks used in Egyptian schools and was one of the five signatories to the 1342 Cairo text.

+Malak's father encouraged her to learn and pursue formal education.
 Growing up, she often read Arabic poetry and began writing in her free time.
-While her father encouraged her to be formally educated, he also raised her with a strong connection to native Egyptian culture, teaching her the Arabic language and Arabic culture from an early age.
+Malak was also raised with a strong connection to native Egyptian culture, with her father teaching her the Arabic language and Arabic culture from an early age.

-Malak was among the first graduating class from the Girls’ Section of the ‘Abbas Primary School in 1901, and she continued her education at the Saniyyah Teacher Training College, where she graduated at the top of her class in 1903.
+Malak was part of the first graduating class from the Girls’ Section of the ‘Abbas Primary School in 1901.
+She continued her education at the Saniyyah Teacher Training College, where she graduated at the top of her class in 1903.
 Malak returned to the ‘Abbas School to teach for two years.
 She was forced to quit when she married Abd al-Satar al-Basil Pasha in 1907.
 At the time, Egyptian law forbid women from teaching while married.

-At this point, Malak moved with al-Basil to al-Fayyum in the desert, and she began writing under the pseudonym Bahithat al-Badiya.
-It was there that she found out her husband already had a wife and a child.
+At this point, Malak moved with al-Basil to al-Fayyum, in the desert, and she began writing under the pseudonym Bahithat al-Badiya ("Seeker in the Desert").
+It was there that she found out that her husband already had a wife and a child.
 The treatment she received from al-Basil, as well as the observations she made of other women, led her to write thoughtfully and directly about the status of women in Egypt.
-She corresponded significantly with other writers and friends like May Ziadah, and she responded critically to major male writers of the time, like Qasim Amin.
-Malak stayed with al-Basil for 11 years until she died of influenza in 1918, during the 1918 pandemic.
+She corresponded significantly with other writers and friends, such as May Ziadah, and she responded critically to major male writers of the time, like Qasim Amin.
+Malak stayed with al-Basil for 11 years until she died of influenza in 1918, during the global pandemic.